frankzhao/twitter-bot/README.md

 #### twitterapi.py

-Twitter API functions are implemented in this file.
-Your API keys go here.
+Twitter API functions are implemented in this file. **Your API keys go here**.